Non-pharmacologic (physiologic) neuroprotection in the treatment of brain ischemia | Canada Hyperbarics Skip to main content

 What Researchers Did

-This paper emphasized five physiological strategies, hypothermia, insulin, arterial hyperoxemia, blood pressure control, and magnesium, that could help reduce brain damage after an ischemic stroke.
+This paper emphasized five physiological strategies, hypothermia, insulin, arterial hyperoxemia, blood pressure control, and magnesium, that could help reduce brain damage after an ischaemic stroke.

 What They Found

-Researchers found that hypothermia protected against neuronal damage and infarction in both focal and global ischemia.
-Insulin helped by normalizing glucose levels in focal ischemia, while controlled arterial hyperoxemia experimentally reduced infarct size.
+Researchers found that hypothermia protected against neuronal damage and infarction in both focal and global ischaemia.
+Insulin helped by normalizing glucose levels in focal ischaemia, while controlled arterial hyperoxemia experimentally reduced infarct size.
 Raising blood pressure improved blood flow and reduced stroke size, and magnesium was identified as a safe NMDA antagonist.

 Canadian Relevance

 This study was authored by a Canadian researcher.
-While brain ischemia is not a Health Canada-recognized indication for hyperbaric oxygen therapy, the paper discusses strategies, including arterial hyperoxemia, relevant to neurological protection.
+While brain ischaemia is not a Health Canada-recognised indication for hyperbaric oxygen therapy, the paper discusses strategies, including arterial hyperoxemia, relevant to neurological protection.

 Study Limitations